billyedmoore/lhrnet/README.md

 ```

 If you then run ```notebook.ipynb``` it will produce ```model.keras``` and ```model.onnx```.
 You will
-also be able to see how the model is performing, like any machine learning problem more data is
+also be able to see how the model is performing, like most machine learning problems more data is
-generally better for performance so the longer you can run the fetch script the better.
+generally better for performance, the model for the web-app is trained on about 10 days of data.
+Typically you
+will need to do this over a few weeks to ensure you capture all the states.

 ## Possible Future Improvements

++ Stats-for-nerds in the web-app:
+    + Number of planes in the rectangle.
+    + Graph of the plane locations.
+    + Some details about the different planes (maybe % heavy vs super heavy or somthing like this).
 + Modify fetch_raw_data.py and process_raw_states.py to save and load from a sqlite database rather than
     json (currently each state is 0.625 kilobytes so if we assume we can load json files up to 0.5 gigabytes
     we are limited to 800,000 states, which at our fetch rate (once every ~5 mins) would only take 7.6 years).